Autodesk/synthesis/contribution.md

 With the 2020 release, Synthesis now provides a [public API](https://www.nuget.org/packages/Autodesk.Synthesis.Module.API/) in which developers can use to write their own modules.
 Creating your own modules allows you to customize your experience by adding features or expanding existing features, like expanding programming languages.

 **Create Your Own Modules (or Expand Existing)**
-If you believe your module could benefit the Synthesis official release, ou can submit a PR to contribute to existing modules or new modules.
+If you believe your module could benefit the Synthesis official release, feel free to submit a PR to contribute to existing modules or new modules.
 Learn more about [contributing development here.](#How-to-Contribute)

 **Expand Programming Languages**
 Currently, Synthesis supports C++ and Python code emulation.
 We recognize that teams use different languages for their robot code so being able to expand our emulation support is one of our goals.
 Learn more about [contributing development here.](#How-to-Contribute)